DougHennig/ErrorHandler/README.md

 ## Releases

+### 2022-02-25

+* SetError now accepts a string as the fourth parameter in case you want to log something that isn't an actual error (call SetError, then LogError).

 ### 2022-01-28

 * Displays the error dialog when _SCREEN.Visible is .F. and there is no top-level form yet (such as at the start of an application).